 Congratulations!
 You just purchased your brand-new body armor or bulletproof vest.
-Now, you may find yourself thinking that you’re set for life, but that’s actually not the case.
+Now, you may think you’re set for life, but that’s not the case.
 This essential piece of equipment has a limited lifespan.
-In essence, there’s an expiration date by which your life-saving vest components MUST be replaced to ensure product integrity and optimal safety.
-If you’ve got a high likelihood that bullets or other threats are going to be headed your way, you’re going to want to be prepared.
+There’s an expiration date by which your vest’s life-saving components MUST be replaced to ensure its optimal safety and integrity.
+If you have a high likelihood of bullets or other threats headed your way, you want to be prepared.
 After all, this is your life that’s on the line.
 If anything is worth investing in, it’s your protection.

-So the question remains, what is that perfect time to consider swapping out your old personal protective equipment for a newer version (even if you’ve never actually worn it)?
-Stick with us as we break down everything you need to know about why body armor can expire and when your gear must be replaced.
+What is that perfect time to consider swapping out your old protective equipment for a newer version (even if you’ve never actually worn it)?
+Here’s everything you need to know about why body armor can expire and when your gear must be replaced.

 Body Armor’s Best-By Date

-You’ve likely seen “best by” or “sell by” dates placed discreetly on food and other products to alert shoppers of a looming date with their trash can.
-These labels aid in successfully warning consumers of either diminishing quality or when a product may no longer be safe for human consumption.
-However, while a general sniff test might do the trick in most cases with food, this same rule of thumb cannot be applied to your gear.
+You’ve likely seen “best by” or “sell by” dates placed on food and other products.
+These labels warn consumers of either diminishing quality or when a product may no longer be safe for human consumption.
+While a sniff test might do the trick with food, this rule of thumb cannot be applied to your gear.

 When it comes to body armor, we often forget to check on the shelf-life.
 If it looks good, then it must be safe, right?
 Wrong.
 According to the National Institute of Justice, most body armor in the U.S. has a standard five-year life span when properly cared for.
 That timeframe doesn’t take into account frequency of use, upkeep and any damage that has occurred.
 Think of it this way, if you use your body armor daily, then the vest may wear out more quickly.
 In contrast, if your vest remains in storage, the length of its protective capability may be extended.
 This is not to say that you should try to push the safety guidelines and limits set by the manufacturers or other organizations.